 Procedures are detailed instructions on how your organization and staff need to implement your policies.
 For instance, a security policy may state that you will use anti-virus software, and that you will update it periodically.
 The corresponding procedure might talk about specific type or brand of anti-virus, frequency of update, who is responsible to maintain or troubleshoot issues, and such related items.

 Be sure to review your security and privacy policies and procedures at least once a year, and if your office undergoes any major change.
+Not only that, there are yearly revisions of HIPAA Law that requires all covered entities to be made aware of any new rule changes that can affect one's practice.
 Examples of major changes are a physical move, change of your EHR system, major re-organization of your office structure.